Lordship of Ireland: Decline and Gaelic resurgence

 The Lordship suffered invasion from Scotland by Edward Bruce in 1315–1318, which destroyed much of the economy and coincided with the great famine of 1315–1317.

 The earldom of Ulster ended in 1333, and the Black Death of 1348–1350 impacted more on the town-dwelling Normans than on the remaining Gaelic clans.

 The Norman and English colonists exhibited a tendency to adopt much of the native culture and language, becoming "Gaelicized" or in the words of some "more Irish than the Irish themselves".
 In 1366 the Statute of Kilkenny tried to keep aspects of Gaelic culture out of the Norman-controlled areas albeit in vain.
-As the Norman lordships became increasingly Gaelicized and made alliances with native chiefs, whose power steadily increased, crown control slowly eroded.
+As the Norman lordships became increasingly Gaelicized and made alliances with native chiefs, whose power steadily increased, Crown control slowly eroded.

-Additionally, the Plantagenet government increasingly alienated the Irish chiefs and people on whom they often relied for their military strength.
-It had been a common practice for the Norman lordships as well as government forces to recruit the native Irish who were allied to them or living in English controlled areas (i.e. Leinster including Meath and Ossory, Munster and some parts of Connacht).
-This was easy to do as the native Irish had no great sense of national identity at that time and were prone to mercenarism and shifting alliances.
-But the Irish chiefs became increasingly alienated by the oppressive measures of the English government and began openly rebelling against the crown.
-Some of the more notable among those clans who had formerly cooperated with the English but became increasingly alienated until turning openly anti-Norman and a thorn in the side of the Dublin administration were the O'Connor Falys, the MacMurrough-Kavanagh dynasty (Kingdom of Leinster), the Byrnes and the O'Mores of Leix.
-These clans were able to successfully defend their territories against English attack for a very long time through the use of asymmetrical guerrilla warfare and devastating raids into the lands held by the colonists.
-Additionally, the power of native chiefs who had never come under English domination such as the O'Neills and the O'Donnells increased steadily until these became once again major power players on the scene of Irish politics.
-Historians refer to a Gaelic revival or resurgence as occurring between 1350 and 1500, by which time the area ruled for the Crown – "the Pale" – had shrunk to a small area around Dublin.
+Additionally, the English Lordship increasingly alienated the Irish chiefs and people on whom they often relied for their military strength.
+It had been a common practice for the Norman lords as well as government forces to recruit the native Irish who were allied to them or living in English controlled areas (i.e. Leinster including Meath and Ossory, Munster and some parts of Connacht).
+But the Irish chiefs became increasingly alienated by the oppressive measures of the English government and began openly rebelling against the Crown.
+Some of the more notable clans who had cooperated with the English but became increasingly alienated until turning openly anti-English were the O'Connor Falys, the MacMurrough-Kavanagh dynasty (Kingdom of Leinster), the Byrnes and the O'Mores of Leix.
+These clans were able to defend their territories against English attack for a long time through asymmetrical guerrilla warfare and devastating raids into the lands held by the colonists.
+Additionally, the power of native chiefs who had never come under English domination—such as the O'Neills and the O'Donnells—increased steadily until these became once again major power players on the scene of Irish politics.